robdunn4/QSpice/CBlock_Doc/README.md

 ## C-Block Debugging

 DbgLog &mdash; A small utility class to write debugging messages to a log file.
-Supports the DMC and MSVC compilers.
+Supports DMC, MSVC, and MinGW compilers.

 * DbgLog.pdf &mdash; Documentation for the DbgLog class.
 * DbgLog.h &mdash; The DbgLog header file.
-Redirects to DMC or MSVC versions of header.
+Redirects to DMC, MSVC, or MinGW versions of header.
-* DbgLog_DM.h &mdash; Header file for DMC (declares and defines the DbgLog class).
+* DbgLog_DM.h &mdash; Header file for DMC.
-* DbgLog_VC.h &mdash; Header file for MSVC (declares and defines the DbgLog class).
+* DbgLog_VC.h &mdash; Header file for MSVC.
+* DbgLog_MGW.h &mdash; Header file for MinGW.
 * DbgLogTest.qsch &mdash; A test schematic with a test component to demonstrate the logging features.
 * DbgLogTest.cpp &mdash; A test component to demonstrate the logging features.
-(Compiles cleanly under DMC only.)

 ## C-Block Templates

 My "more modern C++" C-Block template.
-Supports DMC and MSVC compilers.
+Supports DMC, MSVC, and MinGW compilers.

 * CBlockTemplates.pdf &mdash; Documentation for the base template.
 * CBlockTemplate.qsch &mdash; A test schematic for the base template.